hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/223_knowledge_its_source_and_acquirement.md

 Vivekananda to the *Udbodhana*, 12th February, 1899.)

 Various have been the theories propounded as regards the primitive source of knowledge.
-We read in the Upanishads that Brahmâ, who was the first and the foremost among the Devas, held the key to all knowledge, which he revealed to his disciples and which, being handed down in succession, has been bequeathed as a legacy to the subsequent age.
+We read in the Upanishads that Brahmā, who was the first and the foremost among the Devas, held the key to all knowledge, which he revealed to his disciples and which, being handed down in succession, has been bequeathed as a legacy to the subsequent age.